Code-Institute-Submissions/Leoney-book_AprResub/README.md

 ## User Experience (UX)

 -   ### User stories
 1. As a user I want to be able to search for books.
 2. As a user I want to be able to add a book if it is not in the site and edit it if needed.
 3. As a user I want to be able to rate the book and write a review and edit it if needed.
 4. As a user I want to be able to register in the site.
 5. As a user I want to be able to log in with username and password and have a list with all added by me books and revies.
 6. As a user I want to be able to search by book or author name.
 7. As a user I want to be able to filter the books by genre or author.

 -   ### Wireframes

     [Balsamiq](https://balsamiq.com/) was used wireframing.
-    The wireframes cna be checked [here](https://github.com/Leoney/book/documentation/wireframe/).
+    The wireframes can be checked [here](https://github.com/Leoney/book/tree/master/documentation/wireframe).

 -   ### Design